Your session has timed out

 Entry Level Resume Example - See 20+ resume templates and create your resume here.

 Dozens of people are applying for the job you want.
 Their resumes are all jam-packed with experience from past jobs.
+And that's great, for them: 65% of employers want candidates with prior experience.

 Everyone’s got a solid experience section: with bullet points, dates, and different places.
 They’ve listed their experience in the reverse-chronological format, a favorite in resume writing.